 5. Borrow a tent

 If you’re thinking about undertaking your first camping trip then perhaps don’t buy a tent just yet.
 We love camping, but it isn’t for everyone.
-Borrow a tent and kit from a friend to try it out first.
+Borrow a tent and kit from a friend to try it out first (or try Tentshare!).
 Or better yet, book yourself into a glamping site.
 Wild Boar Wood and Beech Estate Campsites offer ‘wild glamping’ – all the benefits of eco camping but with your tent already set up and waiting for you.

 6. Buy Local